Visions, Strategies & Masterplans

 Understanding the context, anticipating the future

-The concept design for Bond Street was developed out of Publica’s detailed audit and analysis of both the street and the wider neighbourhood.
-Our team mapped and documented existing street uses, routes, character, connections, material and spatial conditions, while anticipating the significant impact of Crossrail across the district.
-Our survey also included an in-depth analysis of the wider development context in Mayfair and the West End, including public realm improvements by neighbouring landowners and developers.
+Publica’s concept design for Bond Street was developed following our detailed audit and analysis of both the street and the wider neighbourhood.
+Existing street uses, routes, character, connections, material, architectural and spatial conditions and display windows, lighting and public art were carefully considered while anticipating the impact of new patterns of movement across the district.

-A set of principles for change were developed to build a unique identity for Bond Street that is also integrated with Mayfair, the West End and Westminster as a whole.
+The design matches Bond Street’s public realm to its international reputation and builds a unique identity for Bond Street that is also integrated with Mayfair, the West End and Westminster as a whole.